scripting/wpIdentity/worknotes.md

+#### 9/5/23; 9:25:58 AM by DW

+New functions to delete a post and get the user's subscriptions.

 #### 9/4/23; 5:33:32 PM by DW

 If you pass a <i>urlapphomepage</i> parameter to the /connect call, we'll redirect back to that url instead of the default.